-For this reason and because we love to travel, we bought our car last winter.
-Nowadays, I’m always on the hunt of interesting places to visit -there is nothing like leaving the office on Friday knowing you’re getting out of the city on Saturday!
+For this reason and because we love to travel, we bought our car last winter and we are always on the hunt for interesting places to visit -there is nothing like leaving the office on Friday knowing you’re getting out of the city on Saturday!
 This hobby has proved to be rather useful because last month I found an absolute jewel of a place: Hever Castle, located in Kent and only a short drive away from the city.

-If you’re looking for a place to visit this summer, I totally recommend it: Hever has beautifully landscaped gardens, a 750-year-old castle and plenty of fun for both grown-ups and children.
+If you’re looking for a place near London to visit this summer, I totally recommend it: Hever has beautifully landscaped gardens, a 750-year-old castle and plenty of fun for both grown-ups and children.

 Do you want to know more about the castle and its attractions? read on!